Bic Tieu is a designer, object maker and jeweller.

-Bic began her design and jewellery education at the University of NSW Art and Design, where she completed both a Bachelor Design and a Masters of Design (honours) degrees.
-Her practice further developed through professional training at the world-famous Japanese lacquer studio Kitamura Koubou, more recently Hikoju Maki-e and Japanese contemporary metal master Toru Kaneko.
-Bic is currently a Phd candidate at the Australian National University (ANU) with the Jewellery and Object, School of Art & Design.
-Bic’s research at ANU investigates the synthesis of cross cultural identity and object collections as design strategies to traverse and create new perspectives on contemporary object making and meanings.
+Bic began her design and jewellery education at the University of NSW Art and Design in the late 1990s, where she completed both a Bachelor Design and a Master of Design (Honours) degrees.
+Her practice further developed through two years professional training at the world-famous Kitamura Koubou in Japan, studying Japanese lacquer, a traditional form of Japanese painting using sprinkled gold powder.
+Bic has also completed her practice-based PhD at the Australian National University with the Jewellery and Object workshop.

 Bic’s works have been selected for international competitions, national touring and solo exhibitions.
 Her jewellery and lacquer objects are held in private and public collections both in Australia and Japan.
 Bic continues to work on exhibition projects and gives talks and workshops at various local and international design conferences.
 She has conducted studio Masterclasses and workshops, completed various local and international residency programs and recipient of awards and grants; including the National Association of Visual Arts, Asialink, The Ian Potter Cultural Trust, The Australia Council for the Arts, The Australian Design Centre and The University of NSW-COFA (former name).